๐Ÿฆ‰Intro to Ecology

 Tundra

-• Permafrost (permanently frozen soil layer) restricts root depth and prevents tree growth, limiting vegetation to mosses, lichens, and low shrubs
+• Permafrost (a permanently frozen subsurface soil layer) restricts root depth and prevents tree growth, limiting vegetation to mosses, lichens, and low shrubs

-• Critical carbon sink—frozen soil stores massive amounts of organic carbon; thawing permafrost releases CO2CO_2 and CH4CH_4, creating a dangerous climate feedback loop
+• Critical carbon sink: frozen soil stores massive amounts of organic carbon that has accumulated over thousands of years.
+Thawing permafrost releases CO2CO_2 and CH4CH_4, creating a positive feedback loop that accelerates warming

-Compare: Tundra vs. Taiga—both experience extreme cold, but permafrost is the key difference.
-Taiga soil thaws enough for tree roots to penetrate; tundra permafrost prevents this.
-On exams, remember that the tree line marks this transition, and climate change is pushing it northward.
+Compare: Tundra vs. Taiga: both experience extreme cold, but permafrost is the key difference.
+Taiga soil thaws deeply enough for tree roots to penetrate; tundra permafrost prevents this.
+The tree line marks this transition between the two biomes, and climate change is pushing it northward as permafrost thaws.

 Aquatic Biomes